ohmree/vitesse-webext-no-content-mv3/README.md

 This is the excellent [`vitesse-webext`](https://github.com/antfu/vitesse-webext/), updated to work with manifest V3 and without the content scripts.

+## Note about PrimeIcons
+Currently we copy the icon fonts to our own assets dir, since they fail to load otherwise.
+This needs to be fixed but I'm not sure how.

 ## Usage

 ### Folders